philsturgeon/codeigniter-oauth2/README.md

 Also, requests need to be WAY more bullet-proof, but there is no Request class in CodeIgniter and that is just yet another bloody thing I have to do first.

-This does not, and WILL NOT ever support any oAuth 1 providers.
+This does not, and WILL NOT ever support any OAuth 1 providers.
 For that use [codeigniter-oauth](https://github.com/calvinfroedge/codeigniter-oauth).

 ## Usage Example